 Staff Product Designer

-Think
+Think First.

-Design
+Design Second.

 I partner with product leadership to identify the right problems before any wireframe gets drawn.
 My work sits at the intersection of user research, systems thinking, and business strategy.